NathanUrwin/arduino-lock/README.md

 [Arduino Uno hardware](https://www.arduino.cc/) and other assorted tools.

-_**Disclaimer:** This is just a **hobby** project and provides absolutely no guarantee of security or warranty of any kind.
-Use at your own risk!!!_
+_**Disclaimer:** This is just a **hobby** project and provides absolutely no warranty of any kind.
+Use at your own risk!_

 ### Table of Contents
 - [Features](#features)